Skip to main content

 Turn your wired CarPlay into wireless

 Do wireless CarPlay adapters actually work?
 Several years ago, I bought a new car that came with wired Apple CarPlay.
-I really wanted wireless CarPlay, but replacing the whole entertainment system at the time seemed like overkill.
-Fortunately, there’s a solution for turning standard CarPlay into wireless CarPlay, and it works with iOS 26 and iPhone 17.
+I really wanted wireless CarPlay, but replacing the whole entertainment system didn’t make sense.
+Fortunately, there are popular solutions for turning standard CarPlay into wireless CarPlay, and they work with iOS 26 and Apple’s newest iPhones.

-I tried the adapter when it arrived just to check if it paired.
-That’s when I had a total surprise-and-delight moment a few days later.
+I tried my adapter when it arrived just to check if it paired.
+Then I had a total surprise-and-delight moment a few days later.

-I took a short drive across town with my iPhone in my pocket without thinking about the adapter, and CarPlay just appeared on my screen automatically after a few seconds of connecting.
+I took a short drive across town with my iPhone in my pocket without thinking about the adapter, and CarPlay just appeared on my screen automatically after a few seconds.

 The most important thing is that steering wheel controls for volume, track skipping, and voice input actually work.